ViniBGoulart/activity-tracking/README.md

 # Activity Tracking

-A CRUD to registry your activity with a timer to count and control the hours spent made to pratice React and Laravel.
+A CRUD to registry your activity with a timer to count and control the hours spent.
+Made to pratice React and Laravel.

 I did this for control hours worked outside the company, because the existing software which does this is in company local